carvel-dev/carvel/site/content/blog/package-authoring-with-kctrl.md

 A [package](https://carvel.dev/kapp-controller/docs/latest/packaging/#package) is a combination of configuration metadata and OCI images.
 It informs the package manager what software it holds and how to install itself onto a Kubernetes cluster.

 A package author encapsulates, versions and distributes Kubernetes manifests as package for package consumers to install on a Kubernetes cluster.
-They can choose to create a package by using a third party manifest, e.g. they can choose to create a package from [cert-manager](https://cert-manager.io/), [Dynatrace](https://www.dynatrace.com/), etc., or they can distribute their own project Kubernetes manifest by creating a package.
+They can choose to create a package by using a third party manifest like ones released by [cert-manager](https://cert-manager.io/), [Dynatrace](https://www.dynatrace.com/), etc., or they can distribute their own project Kubernetes manifest by creating a package.

 ## Typical Package Authoring journey